Section A: Fees for Admitted Patients

 Patients may only be coded to rehabilitation care types in accordance with the Department's Victorian Admitted Episodes dataset (VAED) specifications as set out in the VAED Manual (also refer to specification changes to the manual; see Victorian Admitted Episodes Data Set (VAED))

-The following are published in the Victoria - Public Hospitals & Mental Health Services Policy & Funding Guidelines
+The following are published in the Victorian Health Policy & Funding Guidelines

-TAC compensable patients should only be admitted to hospital in accordance with the Minimum Criteria for Admission as specified at DH Hospital Admission Policy - Effective 1 September 2008 (PDF File 92KB)
+TAC compensable patients should only be admitted to hospital in accordance with the Minimum Criteria for Admission as specified in the current DH Hospital Admission Policy.

 New Admission Policy